Location

 Michael Laird Architects

-Working with Michael Laird Architects (MLA), we were brought in to help translate the organisation’s character into the physical environment.
-The challenge was not to make the brand louder, but to make it clearer – creating an experience that felt confident, considered and appropriate for a global investment firm.
+The challenge was not to make the brand louder, but to make it clearer, creating an experience that felt confident, considered and appropriate for a global investment firm.

 For an organisation defined by long-term thinking and disciplined decision making, this marked a shift.
-With minimal, outdated branding in place, the focus moved from function to continuity – shaping a connected experience across arrival, movement and interaction.
+With minimal, outdated branding in place, the focus moved from function to continuity, shaping a connected experience across arrival, movement and interaction.

 This needed to work across a complex environment with different levels of access, from public and client-facing areas to more private working spaces.
 The experience had to adapt subtly as people moved through the building, establishing credibility on arrival while remaining familiar and relevant to those who use it every day.